dfox47/khlmototravel.com/wp-content/plugins/slide-anything/readme.txt

 == Changelog ==

+= 2.3.41 =
+* A security fix to remove a vunerability to SQL injection with the slide duplication function.

 = 2.3.40 =
 * Set the hover title text for slide links to an empty string (i.e. blank)